ipfs/specs/src/unixfs.md

 - `decode(PBNode.Data).hashType` indicates the [multihash] function to use to digest the path components for sharding.
 Currently, all HAMT implementations use `murmur3-x64-64` (`0x22`), and this value MUST be consistent across all shards within the same HAMT structure
-- `decode(PBNode.Data).fanout` MUST be a power of two and at most 1024.
+- `decode(PBNode.Data).fanout` is REQUIRED for HAMTShard nodes (though marked optional in the protobuf schema).
+The value MUST be a power of two and at most 1024.
 This determines the number of possible bucket indices (permutations) at each level of the trie.
 For example, fanout=256 provides 256 possible buckets (0x00 to 0xFF), requiring 8 bits from the hash.
   The hex prefix length is `log2(fanout)/4` characters (since each hex character represents 4 bits).